Measurable fractional spin for quantum Hall quasiparticles on the disk: Laughlin quasihole and the angular-momentum rigid shift

-In Section \ref{Sec:AFI} of the main text we showed that the Laughlin quasihole state in Eq.~\eqref{Eq:Laughlin} and the state obtained via flux insertion have the same statistical properties, but different values for the spin $J$.
+In Section \ref{Sec:AFI} of the main text we showed that the Laughlin quasihole state in Eq.~\eqref{Eq:Laughlin} and the state obtained via angular-momentum rigid shift have the same statistical properties, but different values for the spin $J$.
 This is a direct consequence of the difference in their depletion profiles, which thus have different quadrupole moments.